Get the Tap app

 Linkedin logo

 Bitcoin remains the biggest cryptocurrency to this day, with over 17,500 alternative cryptocurrencies and counting.
-At the time of writing the industry is worth just under $2 trillion, although it reached highs of $2.968 trillion in November 2021.
+At the time of writing the industry is worth just over $2.2 trillion, although it reached highs of $2.968 trillion in November 2021.
 No asset in the history of the world has gone on to achieve such success in such a short space of time.

 While we know the name Satoshi Nakamoto, it remains to be known who is behind the pseudonym.
 This person or entity released the Bitcoin whitepaper in October 2008 to a group of cryptographers and shortly afterwards created the BitcoinTalk forum and Bitcoin.org website.